Martinus Thomsen

-Martinus Thomsen, referred to as Martinus, (11 August 1890 – 8 March 1981) was a Danish author, philosopher and mystic.
+Martinus Thomsen, referred to as Martinus, (11 August 1890 – 8 March 1981) was a Danish author.
 Born into a poor family and with a limited education, Martinus claimed to have had a profound spiritual experience in March 1921.
-This experience, which he called "cosmic consciousness", would be the inspiration for the books he wrote later on which are collectively entitled The Third Testament.
-Some of his works have been translated into twenty languages, and while he is not well known internationally, his work remains popular in Denmark and to a lesser extent other parts of Scandinavia.
+This experience, which he called "cosmic consciousness", would be the inspiration for the books he wrote later which are collectively entitled The Third Testament.
+Some of his works have been translated into twenty languages, and while he is not well known internationally, his work remains popular in Denmark and in other parts of Scandinavia.

 Early life

 Born on 11 August 1890 near Sindal, a small town in northern Jutland, Denmark, Thomsen grew up in a house called "Moskildvad".
 This house, now open to the public, is testimony to the poverty he experienced during childhood.
 An illegitimate child, Thomsen never knew his father.
 His mother never married and worked on a farm called Kristiansminde.
 There, a stableman by the name of Thomsen was named his father and therefore he was named Martinus Thomsen.
 He did state that he suspected the proprietor of the farm to be his real father.

 His mother was unable to care for him as a young child and as a result, he was taken in by her brother and his wife.
 They were an elderly couple who had already raised eleven children of their own but despite this, Thomsen always referred to them fondly.
 He mentioned that despite their meager circumstances, they always made him feel secure.
 His mother died when he was just eleven and for the most part, his contact with her was very limited.

 His education at the local village school was very basic, focusing mainly on verses of hymns, geography, Danish and natural history, arithmetic and the catechism.
 He spent six hours per week in class in the summer and thirty hours per week in the winter.
 His foster family could not afford books and Thomsen has stated he inherited old copies of Familie Journalen (The Family Journal), which became the basis of his reading material.

 At the age of sixteen Thomsen became a dairyman, working around various parts of Denmark, he later worked as a watchman, and in 1920 he was an office clerk in at the dairy company Enigheden in Copenhagen.